HardNorth/github-version-generate/README.md

 - 'env.RELEASE_VERSION' - a generated release version
 - 'env.NEXT_VERSION' - a new version supposed to put into version source file instead of CURRENT_VERSION

-The action is used so-called "[Semantic version](https://semver.org/)" system, please check out the specification first to avoid misunderstanding and misuses.
+The action uses so-called "[Semantic version](https://semver.org/)" system, please check out the specification first to avoid misunderstanding and misuses.

 By default, without any configuration the action increments prerelease version.
 Basically it picks a number in a